remoteit/desktop/readme.md

   - Open the Environment Variables control panel
   - Find the 'Path' variable
   - Add the signtool directory

+**Set the sign tool to auto respond to the password prompt:**

+With an EV signing cert you cannot automate the token password, but you can set the sign tool to remember the password for the logged in session: https://stackoverflow.com/questions/17927895/automate-extended-validation-ev-code-signing

+**To sign the application follow these steps:**

+1. Insert USB Certificate
+2. `PLATFORMS=w npm run build`
+3. Enter the token password for the certificate if prompted (once per login)
+4. After build is completed copy these four files to the main build directory:

+- latest.yml
+- remoteit-installer.exe
+- remoteit-installer.exe.blockmap

+You should now have a fully signed windows app suite with installer, and uninstaller that can be auto-updated.

+### Windows partial manual signing

 To sign the application follow these steps: